docker/machine/CONTRIBUTING.md

 If you have any questions we're in #docker-machine on Freenode.

+## Remote Build

+You can use Machine to build Machine:

+    $ GOOS=darwin GOARCH=amd64 make remote

+The difference is this works even if you don't have local docker daemon, but instead a docker host that you [set up using Machine](https://github.com/docker/machine).

 ## Unit Tests

 To run the unit tests for the whole project, using the following script: